Pull to refresh

 Rule Changes

-Japan’s shift away from ultra-easy money is now colliding with the currency market.
-After the Bank of Japan’s December 19, 2025 hike to around 0.75%, Governor Kazuo Ueda stressed in post-meeting remarks that real rates remain “very low”/negative and that the BOJ will decide the pace of further tightening meeting by meeting—while standing ready to respond with flexible operations if long-term yields make “exceptional” moves.
+Japan's shift away from ultra-easy money is now colliding with the currency market.
+After raising rates to 0.75% on December 19, 2025, Governor Kazuo Ueda stressed real rates remain 'very low' or negative and the BOJ will pace tightening while responding flexibly to exceptional long-term yield moves.

 Radar lock over Okinawa: Japan–China air clash pulls in the U.S.